Dysgraphia

 Dysgraphia is not:

-• Evidence of damaged motor nervous system.
+• Evidence of a damaged motor nervous system

-• Part of a developmental disability that has fine motor deficits (e.g. intellectual disability, autism, cerebral palsy).
+• Part of a developmental disability that has fine motor deficits (e.g., intellectual disability, autism, cerebral palsy)

-• Association with generalized developmental motor or coordination difficulties (Developmental Coordination Disorder).
+• Association with generalized developmental motor or coordination difficulties (Developmental Coordination Disorder)

-• Impaired spelling or written expression with typical handwriting (legibility and rate)
+• Impaired spelling or written expression with typical handwriting (legibility and rate) (Berninger, 2004)